iErik/tidder/README.md

 ### Building for development

-To run the development version of the application localy you can simply run in a terminal:
+To run the development version of the application localy you can simply run the following command in a terminal:

 ```bash
 npm run dev